obriencj/python-mapbind/README.md

 matching keys.
 Supercool.

-Also included are `objbind` which will find attributes on an object, and `funbind` which will call a function with each binding name, and return the result.
+Also included are `objbind` which will find attributes on an object, `funbind` which will call a function for each binding name, and `takebind` which will return the right amount of values from a sequence to fulfill the count of bindings.

 ```python
 from mapbind import objbind